Chemsorly/BusinessProcessPrediction/README.md

 Python scripts for Keras and Tensorflow to make business process predictions with Recurrent Neural Networks.
-It reads in a dataset event logs (in csv format), trains a network based on
+It reads in event logs (in csv format), trains a network based on supplied parameters and outputs the predictions of the test set.

 # How to use
 1. define a data definition in the folder datadefinitions